Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-When you are in Gainesville, you'll notice that it is more blue-collar than most other communities in America.
-87.50% of Gainesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Gainesville is a blue-collar town, with 87.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gainesville is a town of production and manufacturing workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Gainesville who work in management occupations (5.36%), business and financial occupations (3.57%), and healthcare suport services (2.68%).

 Setting & Lifestyle